Simon Burnett: Swimming career

 At the 2006 Commonwealth Games in Melbourne, Burnett competed in the 200-metre freestyle and won silver with a time of 1:47.38, beaten by team mate Ross Davenport, who swam a personal best of 1:47.29.
 He was also part of the relay team in the 4×100-metre freestyle, finishing fourth, with the South African favourites taking gold.
 However, the most sensational race was the 4×200-metre freestyle, when the English team won the gold medal, nudging Scotland into second place and Australia into third.
 The next day, he won individual gold in the 100-metre freestyle, leaving the South African entrants Ryk Neethling and Roland Schoeman into second and third respectively.
 With a time of 48.57 seconds, he set a Commonwealth Games record and broke his own British record by eleven one-hundredths of a second.

 Before the Commonwealth Games had ended, Burnett was off to Atlanta for the 2006 National Collegiate Athletic Association (NCAA) championships.
 Burnett finished third in the 50-yard freestyle, second in the 4×50-yard freestyle relay, and first in the 4×50-yard medley for the Wildcats.
 He won the NCAA title in the 200-yard freestyle and broke the U.S. Open Record with a time of 1:31.20.
 Burnett's NCAA and U.S. Open record stood for 10 years until Townley Haas of the University of Texas broke it with a time of 1:30.46 at the 2016 NCAA Championships in the Georgia Tech Aquatic Center, the same venue in which Burnett broke the record a decade prior.

 Burnett represented Great Britain at the 2008 Summer Olympics in the 4×100-metre freestyle relay swimming event.

 In March 2009 he became the patron of the newly formed Thame Swimming Club, located at Lord Williams's Upper School, in Thame.
 He comes and meets the swimmers and helps with training whenever he is in the UK.
-In 2010, Burnett became patron of the Oxfordshire charity, UCARE [Urology Cancer Research and Education.
+In 2010, Burnett became patron of the Oxfordshire charity, UCARE (Urology Cancer Research and Education).
 Simon has been a committed advocate for UCARE, thinking strategically about supporting the charity's twin aims – to raise funds for research and to raise awareness of urological cancers – dedicating his medal to UCARE at the Commonwealth Games and attending events whenever he can.

 Coaching career

-In June of 2015, Burnett joined the Pacific Tigers men's swimming and diving team as an assistant coach.
+In June 2015, Burnett joined the Pacific Tigers men's swimming and diving team as an assistant coach.